twilight-os/TwilightOS/README.md

 ### Testing TwilightOS

 First install the necessary dependencies:
-* Visual Studio 2022 or later with clang-cl
+* Visual Studio 2022 or later
 * qemu

 Then, open the solution in Build/ and press the green play button.